-Norman teaches classes, workshops and teacher training as well as offering supervision for yoga teachers.
+Norman teaches yin yoga classes, workshops throughout London.
+He also offers widely respected Yin yoga training for teachers and as supervision for yoga teachers.

 “What I love about your teaching is your depth of knowledge of yoga, and the way that you are able to weave stories and philosophical writings into your classes to give them a richness and meaning I have yet to find anywhere else.
 You somehow manage to tell these stories in a way that I feel enriched, not indoctrinated or 'talked at'.
 I am sure you will infuse your students with your passion for helping others on their paths, and your lightness and joy of being.
 I would be very happy to attend the class of anyone who named you as their teacher.”